DamonAknuh/Computer_Google_game/README.md

 ![capture](https://user-images.githubusercontent.com/36031736/36649655-69b84130-1ad1-11e8-8c55-3bdcbb61a471.JPG)

 # Computer_Google_game
 ## Project Objective:

 The project objective is simply to build a program to autonomously play the google game.
-This project will use openCV, python, and maybe some nueral networking if I can get it to work.
+For the core of this prject I want to use Python and OpenCV.
+Then I shall expand to something like a neural network to test how well that does.
 Game URL: http://www.trex-game.skipser.com/

 ## Learning Goals: